 Simply put, commercial cleaning products are bad for our health and bad for the environment.

-Therefore, these recipes have evolved, over time, to be good for the environment and good for the family unit.
+Therefore, over time, these recipes have evolved to be good for the environment and good for the family unit.

 - How do commercial cleaning products create long-term health problems?